 Comments or Site Problems

-If you have any questions or comments regarding Water Board activities or programs, including problems with this Web site, we encourage you to contact the OWRB.
-For complaints, download and mail our citizen complaint form.
+If you have any questions or comments regarding OWRB activities or programs, including problems with this website, please contact the OWRB.
+For complaints, visit the Citizen Complaints page.